adammurdoch/ansi-control-sequence-util/README.md

     - Don't generate text attribute resets at end of line when next line has same attributes
     - When replacing tail of span with another span, check whether next span has target attributes already
     - When overwriting span contents at offset 0 of span, don't generate empty span and maybe merge with previous
+    - When erasing bold span that is adjacent to non-bold span
 - Add a strongly typed visitor that accepts only text tokens
 - Add a strongly typed visitor that accepts only text and text attribute tokens